GDQuest/website/content/post/2016/new-website-and-krita-brushes-update/index.md

 {{< card
   img="/img/post/2016/05/krita-logo.png"
   title="Krita 3 launch Youtube livestream"
   content="Krita 3 is out tomorrow!
-I will be live on YouTube to answer all of your questions about the program, GDquest, and game art in general.
+I will be live on YouTube to answer all of your questions about the program, GDQuest, and game art in general.
 I will also create 2-D game assets to fill in the blanks.
 To join the event, click on the link below and show up tomorrow, at 6 PM <abbr title=\"Central Europe Standard Time (UTC/GMT +2)\">CEST</abbr>" link="https://www.youtube.com/watch?v=hlcHDRc-gN8" link_text="Youtube Livestream"
   >}}